Subscribe to The Chicago Manual of Style Online

 Q. I am a little confused about how to properly use an em dash in the case of independent clauses.
 I thought that it should not be used to join two independent clauses, but I see it used this way all the time, and there is nothing definitive about its use in this instance in your book.
 Here’s an example: This plan isn’t like other diets—in fact, it’s not a diet at all.
 Please help me settle this issue once and for all!

-A. There is no rule against joining two independent clauses with an em dash, as the examples at 6.82–87 illustrate.
+A. There is no rule against joining two independent clauses with an em dash.
 The em dash may be used in almost any syntax where a break is needed.